bitrix24/b24restdocs/tutorials/chat-bots/support-bot.md

 # Example of Creating a Support Channel

-With the **Open Lines** module, you can set up technical support for any *Bitrix24* application, including chatbots.
+With the **Open Lines** module, you can organize technical support for any *Bitrix24* application, including chatbots.

 To do this, follow these steps: